 MARKETING CONCEPT AND PHILOSOPHY

-MARKETING
+MARKETING CONCEPT

 AND PHILOSOPHY

-simple terms, "the customer is king".
 The implication of the marketing concept is very important for management.
 It is not something that the marketing department administers, nor is it the sole domain of the marketing department.
 Rather, it is adopted by the entire organization.
 From top management to the lowest levels and across all departments of the organization, it is a philosophy or way of doing business.
 The customers' needs, wants, and satisfaction should always be foremost in every manager and employees' mind.
 Wal-Mart's motto of "satisfaction guaranteed" is an example of the marketing concept.
 Whether the Wal-Mart employee is an accountant or a cashier, the customer is always first.

 As simple as the philosophy sounds, the concept is not very old in the evolution of marketing thought.
 However, it is at the end of a succession of business philosophies that cover centuries.
 To gain a better understanding of the thought leading to the marketing concept, the history and evolution of the marketing concept and philosophy are examined first.
 Next, the marketing concept and philosophy and some misconceptions about it are discussed.